EarthWalkSoftware/kaptain-debian/README.md

   http://kaptain.sourceforge.net/

 ### NOTE:
-The version of *Kaptain* used for the *kaptain-debian* container is a slightly modified version (*0.73-2*) of the source distribution by *mviereck/kaptain* at *GitHub*.
+The version of *Kaptain* used for the *kaptain-debian* container is a slightly modified version (*0.73-2*) of the source distribution from *mviereck/kaptain* at *GitHub*.
 For more details about this release, refer to:

   https://github.com/mviereck/kaptain